 You’re Creating The Wrong Type of Content In Your Link Building Strategy

 Imagine if you’ve got lots of short-form (500 words or less) blog posts.

 They’re pretty generic, cover topics your competitors have already covered … and still, you’re not building links?

 I think you may well have answered your own question.

 We’ll get into the importance of creating in-depth articles in a bit, but for now, if your website is only made up of generic short-form posts that don’t really offer much, you need to start diversifying your content marketing efforts.

 Essentially, you need to create more of the right content.

-Killer links come from killer content – content that’s different to anything your rivals have got, and which offer something unique and even surprising.
+Killer links come from killer content – content that’s different from anything your rivals have got, and which offers something unique and even surprising.

 Take visuals, for example.
 Visuals boost engagement, and while you might be protesting that you already “include stock photos with my articles,” I’m talking about visuals that go the extra mile.